-Clinical Methods in Speech/ Language Pathology
+Clinical Methods in Speech-Language Pathology

-Pre/Corequisite: P (RQ) CSDI-301 with a minimum grade of B CSDI-306 with a minimum grade of B and permission of department

-This course is a study of therapeutic approaches and methods for the assessment and treatment of persons with speech-language disorders.
+Pre/Corequisite: P (RQ) CSDI-301 and CSDI-306 with a minimum grade of B and permission of department This course is a study of therapeutic approaches and methods for the assessment and treatment of persons with speechlanguage disorders.
 It includes experience with goal setting, writing of objectives, lesson planning, data keeping, report writing and developing clinical materials.
 Offered fall.